 An examples of such personalization is giving some discount on certain products the system knows the visitor is interested in.
 We can also suggest some other pages for reading that the visitor might like.
 Additionally, the visitor profiles can be used in other parts of the Adobe Marketing Cloud such as Adobe Targeting.
 More info regarding this topic can be found in our blog post on targeting and personalization with AEM.

 At AMPLEXOR we have many different reasons why we love Adobe AEM.
-Although we can list hundreds of brilliant features, we would like to present 6 parts that really stand out and are a pleasure to use: the project’s dashboard as the heart of the management system, the DAM dashboard with its powerful asset management features, the ease of content editing, personalization, the integrations with Adobe Marketing Cloud and the large set of out-of-the-box components.
+Although we can list hundreds of brilliant features, we would like to present 6 parts that really stand out and are a pleasure to use: the project’s dashboard as the heart of the management system, the DAM dashboard with its powerful asset management features, the ease of content editing, personalization possibilities, the integrations with Adobe Marketing Cloud products and the large set of out-of-the-box components.